 Inga completed her PhD in Law at University College London.
 Her doctoral thesis critically examined criminal law responses to human trafficking and proposed an alternative paradigm rooted in labour law.
 For her research at UCL, Inga received the Modern Law Review Scholarship.

-Before her PhD, Inga read interdisciplinary degrees in International Peace and Security from King’s College London and in Advanced International Studies from the Johns Hopkins School of Advanced International Studies.
-Inga is a Horst Siebert Memorial Fellow at Johns Hopkins SAIS.
+Before her PhD, Inga read interdisciplinary degrees in International Peace and Security at King’s College London and Advanced International Studies at the Johns Hopkins School of Advanced International Studies.

 Research group links

-I am happy to supervise research in the areas of Gender & Law, Labour Law, Human Rights Law and Public International Law.
+I am happy to supervise research in the areas of Human Trafficking and Labour Exploitation, as well as their intersections with Gender & Law, Human Rights Law and Public International Law.

-If you would like to book an appointment, please follow this link:
+If you would like to book an appointment for my office hours, please follow this link: